-Student Grievance Procedure Steps
+Non-Academic Student Grievance Procedure

-- 1. Informal Resolution: In non-academic disciplinary issues initiated by the student of the college, the informal grievance procedure begins with a meeting with the Student Conduct Officer, Associate Vice President of Continuing Education and Workforce Development, or the Associate Vice President of the Hoke Center (all Hoke Center students).
-In academic disciplinary issues, the student must meet with the instructor and department chair and, if needed, the Vice President of Instruction to seek an informal resolution.
-If a satisfactory informal resolution is achieved at any point, the grievance process stops. - Formal Resolution: If an informal resolution is not achieved, the student may elect to pursue a formal grievance. - The student obtains the Grievance Appeal Form using the eForms icon located on the MySCC Student Portal landing page.
-Within the eForms portal, the student should select Etrieve Central, select Forms, and then choose the Grievance Appeal Form within the Student Affairs section. - When completing the Grievance Appeal Form, the students must select whose decision they are appealing (Student Conduct Officer, Associate Vice President or Continuing Education and Workforce Development, Associate Vice President of the Hoke Center (all Hoke Center students), or
+- 1. Informal Resolution: In non-academic disciplinary issues initiated by the student of the college, the informal grievance procedure begins with a meeting with the Student Conduct Officer or Vice Provost for Instructional Programs.
+If a satisfactory informal resolution is achieved at any point, the grievance process stops. - 2.
+Formal Resolution: If an informal resolution is not achieved, the student may elect to pursue a formal grievance. - The student obtains the Grievance Appeal Form using the eForms icon located on the MySCC Student Portal landing page.
+Within the eForms portal, the student should select Etrieve Central, select Forms, and then choose the Grievance Appeal Form within the Student Affairs section.

-- Vice President of Instruction).
-Additionally, they must provide the nature of their appeal. - Students must submit the Grievance Appeal Form within three (3) business days of the Student Conduct Officer, Associate Vice President of Continuing Education and Workforce Development, Associate Vice President of the Hoke Center (all Hoke Center students), or Vice President of Instruction's resolution decision. - 3.
+- When completing the Grievance Appeal Form, the students must select whose decision they are appealing (Student Conduct Officer, Vice Provost for Instructional Programs, or Provost).
+Additionally, they must provide the nature of their appeal. - Students must submit the Grievance Appeal Form within three (3) business days of the Student Conduct Officer, Vice Provost for Instructional Programs or Provost's resolution decision. - 3.
 Student Grievance Committee Hearing: Upon submission of the Grievance Appeal Form by the student, the form is routed to the Student Grievance Committee Chair. - The Student Grievance Committee reviews the appeal, meets with the student (and others) if applicable, and renders a decision within ten (10) business days.
 (The Student Grievance Committee may choose to discontinue a hearing if the student fails to attend two or more scheduled meetings.) - 4.
 President's Review: Based on the decision of the Student Grievance Committee, the student may elect to continue the appeal to the College President - Students intending to appeal to the College President must submit the Grievance Appeal Form within three (3) business days of being notified of the Student Grievance Committee's decision. - The College President reviews the appeal, meets with the student (and others) if applicable, and renders a decision within ten (10) business days. - The President's decision is final. - 5.
-Final Resolution: The College President will indicate the final decision on the Grievance Appeal Form. - Upon making the final decision, the Grievance Appeal Form will route back to the student's college email inbox notifying the student of the final resolution decision and effectively ending the student grievance procedure steps.
+Final Resolution: The College President will indicate the final decision on the Grievance Appeal Form. - 1.
+Upon making the final decision, the Grievance Appeal Form will route back to the student's college email inbox notifying the student of the final resolution decision and effectively ending the student grievance procedure steps.

-Academic Grievance
+Academic Grievance Procedure

-Student grievances resulting from academic practices or learning environment activities should be referred to the attention of the Vice President of Instruction (curriculum students), or Associate Vice President for Workforce Continuing Education (continuing education students) after the student has met with the faculty member or department chair and attempted an informal resolution of the problem.
+Student grievances resulting from academic practices or learning environment activities should be referred to the attention of the Provost (curriculum students), or Vice Provost for Institutional Programs (continuing education students) after the student has met with the faculty member or department chair and attempted an informal resolution of the problem.

-Curriculum: In academic disciplinary issues in curriculum courses, the student must meet with the instructor and department chair, and if needed, the Vice President of Instruction to seek a resolution.
-Based on the decision of the Vice President of Instruction, the student may elect to continue the appeal to the Senior Vice President of Academic Affairs and Institutional Planning.
+Curriculum: In academic disciplinary issues in curriculum courses, the student must meet with the instructor and department chair, and if needed, the Vice Provost of Instruction Programs to seek a resolution.
+Based on the decision of the Vice Provost of Instructional Programs, the student may elect to continue the appeal to the Provost.
 If a satisfactory resolution is achieved at any point, the academic grievance process stops.
-The Senior Vice President's decision is final.
+The Provost's decision is final.

-Workforce Continuing Education: In academic disciplinary issues in workforce continuing education courses, the student must meet with the instructor and program director, and if needed, the Associate Vice President of Workforce Continuing Education to seek a resolution.
-Based on the decision of the Associate Vice President of Workforce Continuing Education, the student may elect to continue the appeal to the Vice President of Workforce Continuing Education.
+Workforce Continuing Education: In academic disciplinary issues in workforce continuing education courses, the student must meet with the instructor and program director, and if needed, the Vice Provost of Institutional Programs to seek a resolution.
+Based on the decision of the Vice Provost of Institutional Programs, the student may elect to continue the appeal to the Provost.
 If a satisfactory resolution is achieved at any point, the academic grievance process stops.
-The Vice President's decision is final.
+The Provost's decision is final.